dafny-lang/dafny/docs/OnlineTutorial/guide.md

 ```

 One benefit of functions is that not only can they appear in
 annotations, they can also be used in real code.
-One cannot write:
+One can write:

 <!-- %no-check -->
 ```dafny